 This phenomenon is more frequently seen in African American women who engage in tight ethnic hair braiding.
 When worn that way repeatedly – and for extended periods of time – it causes inflammation that can eventually damage follicles permanently.
 Because the underlying scalp remains healthy, this condition is highly amenable to hair transplantation.

 Even though Afrocentric individuals tend to have lower donor hair density, the hair curl covers quite a bit of scalp surface area.
 Because of this, it is not as essential to densely pack the recipient areas when transplanting for traction alopecia to achieve an outstanding result.

 Hair Loss from Infectious Agents

-is the term used for a fungal infection, or ringworm, affecting the scalp.
-The fungus continues growing along the hair strand, invading keratin as it is formed, causing hair to break off resulting in patches of hair loss7.
+- is the term used for a fungal infection, or ringworm, affecting the scalp.
+The fungus continues growing along the hair strand, invading keratin as it is formed, causing hair to break off resulting in patches of hair loss.

-is another condition where hair loss is attributed to a fungal infection.
-In this case, hard nodules or ascostromas form on hair fibers8 causing the hair shaft to become brittle and break.
+A fungal infection, Piedra causes hard nodules or ascostromas to form on hair fibers, leading the hair shaft to become brittle and break.

 Hair Loss From Hair Shaft Defects

-Loose anagen syndrome or loose hair syndrome occurs because there is a lack of adhesion between the hair shaft and the root sheath, which causes the hair fiber to be poorly anchored in the hair follicle.
-There are three different kinds characterized by loss of hair density, unruly hair or normal appearing hair with excessive shedding9.
+- , LAS occurs when a lack of adhesion between the hair shaft and root sheath leads to poor anchoring of the hair fiber to the follicle.
+Las has three varieties defined by the loss of hair density, unruly hair or hair that appears normal but has excessive shedding.

 Other Medical Conditions Associated With Hair Loss